DavidHe1127/Mr.He_HandBook/DevOps/Tooling/pulumi.md

 });
 ```

+## Refresh

+- If resources are removed in reality but their state still exists, refresh will remove the state from state file.
+- If resources are removed in reality but their code still exists, refresh will add the resources back.
+A subsequent `up` command is still needed to make suggested changes.

 ## Secret Management

 Either use one of built-in encryption providers i.e `awskms` and `passphrase` or use SSM secured string or Secret Manager.
 With built-in encryption providers option, encrypted values are kept alongside your code while the latter option, encrypted values are kept on remote storage and decrypted when used.